 To install an APK file from the File Manager on your phone, you’ll need a computer with an internet connection and a USB cable.

 1. Visit a website on your computer that offers the APK file you want to install.
 Then, tap the Download button to download the APK file to your PC.

-2. Enable USB debugging on your phone so you can copy data between your computer and your device.
+2. Enable USB debugging on your phone to copy data between your computer and device.
 Connect your Android device to your computer using a USB cable.